Depart from the U.S.

 mainland and the Venice Marco Polo airport, where we meet our private

-motorcoach.
-We'll continue on to Cortina.
-The transfer will last about 2 hours
+motorcoach and continue on to Cortina.
+The transfer will last about 2 hours,

 and we will make a short stop on the way.
-Our VBT Trip Leaders will meet you at
+Our VBT Trip Leaders will meet us at

-your arrival point and escort you to our first hotel in Cortina.
+our arrival point and escort us to our first hotel, in Cortina.